dafei1993/cmpe283/assignment3/README.md

 ## work:
 - Xueli Yang(Email:dafei19931207@gmail.com)

-  Changing code in cpuid.c and vmx.c
-  Test on the code in inner vm
+  Changing code in cpuid.c and vmx.c and did the testing on the code in inner vm

 - Bo An (Email: bo.an.563641292@gmail.com)